 - Requirement 2: Track Core: A total of 6 credits (students select Track 1 ,Track 2 or Track 3).

 Track 1: International Politics, Economics and Business.
 Will enable students to address issues relating to the management of global political and economic relationships and systems.

 Track 2: Global Cultures and Social Systems.
 Will enable students to better understand forms of human difference and their relation to social justice in diverse cultural settings.

 Track 3: Environment and Development.
 Will enable students to address pressing global issues of the 21st century, including environmental change, human health and well being.

-- Requirement 3a: Regional Specialization: A total of 6 credits (student select one of the six regions below, see detailed course list on degree navigator)
+- Requirement 3a: Regional Specialization: A total of 6 credits (students select one of the six regions below)

 - East Asia and the Pacific